-In September 2020 I traveled to Turkey and yes this was during the Corona pandemic!
+In September 2020 and February 2021 I traveled to Turkey and yes this was during the Corona pandemic!
 Did I encounter a lot of issues?
 NO not really to be honest!
 In contrary to what you will read in the news I hardly saw any sights of the Corona Virus, yet I saw how the country suffered under the international restrictions.
 Where all places open?
 YES.
 Do you need to wear a mask?
 Yes and No, depends where you go.

 Read all about all my experiences traveling to Turkey during COVID in my latest Turkey travel blog.
 Much more info can be found in there, like: face mask rules, domestic flights, safety measures, social distancing, etc.

 Now more about Bursa...

 What now is the 4th biggest city in Turkey was once the capital city of the Ottoman empire.
 Traveling in Bursa I found it a pretty conservative city, nothing like Istanbul, but with super friendly locals.
 Everywhere I visited I was greeted with a big smile and people loved seeing tourists.
 At first Bursa doesn't seem like that vibrant and interesting but with its rich history there are a lot of tourist attractions and places to visit.
 Read all about it in this Bursa travel guide.

 Bursa is listed among 18 others in my list of the most beautiful places to visit in Turkey.
 Also read about the Maldives of Turkey, the best ancient Greek cities or the hidden monastery in Trabzon.
 Including a trip to Bursa as part of a Turkey roadtrip?
 Then check out my Ultimate Turkey Itinerary blog that takes you in 14 days around the country and visit all the Turkey top sights.